 Contunue to stack the small finger-sized twigs over the dried up kindling.
 If you’re able to, stack them vertically with space between them to allow for airflow to kick up the flames.

 While it may be tempting, you don’t necessarily need to place a full sized log onto the stack just yet.
-You really want to get the fire going with the smaller twigs and kindling before full logs as they may end up smothering the fire before they can catch.
+You really want to get the fire going with the smaller twigs and kindling.
+Starting out with full logs as they may end up smothering the fire before they can catch.

 I personally prefer long lighters as I don’t burn myself, they’re easily refillable, and they can ignite those hard-to-reach areas without knocking over your twig teepee.
 Long matches work equally as well and serve as kindling themselves, but you have to make sure you have enough on hand.